 We put our snowshoes on and stepped down the wobbly tree-trunk steps of my brother Mike’s tattered, mouse-infested house, and trudged through the thick snow, past the wood piles and doorless outhouse (always a delight in mid-winter), and over the top of his abandoned vehicles – a few exposed windows peeking out from under the seven to eight foot base of snow.

-His house overlooked a creek, which oozed out of his land in northern Michigan as if it were the origin of the world’s water and all the lush vegetation that followed, born to make everything clean.
+His house overlooked a creek, which oozed out of his land in northern Michigan as if it were the origin of the world’s water and all the lush vegetation that followed.
 By the time it neared his house, running down a gentle cascade of mossy rocks, it formed a bathtub-sized pool, where it leveled out next to a rocky platform, but due to unhappiness with his marriage, which eventually led to a divorce, he had moved into a small single-bunk trailer, even further out in the woods, where he had literally nothing but a blanket and matches.

-Another foot of fresh snow had fallen the previous night, hiding the creek underneath the path towards his trailer, and after we safely crossed the hidden water and trudged half way up a hill, he paused and turned towards me, breathing deeply, and said, “Something weird happened a few weeks ago.”
+Another foot of fresh snow had fallen the previous night, hiding the creek underneath the path that led to his trailer.
+After we safely crossed the hidden water and trudged half way up a hill, he paused and turned towards me, breathing deeply, and said, “Something weird happened a few weeks ago.”

 “What was that?”

 “Well, as I was walking, I found myself talking to Jessica.
 Remember her?”